ikiapps/IKILogger/README.md

 A prefix is added to messages and this can be filtered on, for eliminating Xcode 8 spam.

+## Versions

-Written in Swift 2.3 and compatible with Xcode 7 and 8.
+Version 1.x.x is for Swift 2.3 and compatible with Xcode 7 and 8.

+Version 2.x.x is for Swift 3 and Xcode 8.

 ## Installation